What is reciprocal borrowing?

 How does it work?

-If you would like a free reciprocal card at one of the libraries in this agreement, you must visit that library in person with photo ID, proof of address, and a library card from your home library system (this can be a digital card or login).
+If you would like a free reciprocal card at one of the libraries in this agreement, you must visit that library in person with photo ID and proof that you reside in or own property in the service area of another participating library.
 You will register and receive a reciprocal library card from that library.
 Reciprocal cards are only valid at the library that is issuing that card.
 For instance, a Mid-Columbia Libraries reciprocal card cannot be used at the Richland Public Library.
 You will need to register for a card at each library you wish to have access to.

 Any items checked out at these libraries must be returned to the library that they were checked out from.
 WWPL materials should not be returned to any of these other libraries.